 When it comes to fire door regulations in new buildings, the Building Regulations govern them.
 The approved documents provide compliance guidance.
 These documents outline the minimum construction standards required in the UK.
 In the case of new or existing buildings undergoing alterations, extensions, or change of use, the appropriate Building Regulations apply.

 Fire doors serve functional purposes and are essential in many buildings and structures.
-In other words, when shut, they seal a compartment to stop and slow down smoke spreading through a building.
-This is because smoke kills long before the actual fire will.
-There are different types of fire doors each certified to the number of minutes they will provide protection from a fire.
-For example, an FD30 provides 30 minutes of protection whereas an FD60 provides minutes of protection.
-Consequently, fire doors must adhere to various regulations related to sound, accessibility, ventilation, thermal efficiency, safety glazing, and fire safety.
-During a fire door inspection, the Fire Door Inspector will run a detailed check on the fire door.
-Typical checks performed include:
+When shut, they seal a compartment to stop and slow down smoke from spreading through a building.
+This is crucial because smoke can be lethal long before the actual fire reaches occupants.
+There are different types of fire doors, each certified for the number of minutes they will provide protection from a fire.
+For example, an FD30 provides 30 minutes of protection, whereas an FD60 provides 60 minutes.
+Fire doors must also adhere to various regulations related to sound, accessibility, ventilation, thermal efficiency, safety glazing, and fire safety.

 Meet our Expert Property Commentators